robenkleene/design-references/houdini/houdini-materials.md

 ### Geometry Network

-If the material is being assigned to a more complex geometry netowrk, then the `Material` node can be used.
+If the material is being assigned to a more complex geometry network, then the `Material` node can be used.

 - Add a `Material` node in a geometry network, and select the material for the `Material` property (click the `Open floating operator chooser` to its right).